lukasztecza/dockerPlayground/README.md

 Memcached

 ####
-Sample app that will grab values from db (use cache for a read - short to test) and store values to db
+Sample app that will grab values from db (use cache for a read - short to test) and store values to db (db part done)

 ####
 Rabbit